Ronald Koeman wants Barcelona job but says nothing is signed yet

 “The holding of the elections from March 15 next year implies that the board of directors assume full responsibility regarding the 2020-2021 financial year.”

-Also, number one goalkeeper Marc-Andre Ter Stegen will have surgery on his right patellar tendon and may miss the start of next season.
+Also, number one goalkeeper Marc-Andre Ter Stegen has had surgery on his right patellar tendon and will be sidelined for two-and-a-half months, ruling him out of the start of next season.

 La Liga is set to return on September 12th, which gives the Catalan club only a short amount of time to appoint a new boss and start rebuilding an ageing squad.